Guide for social workers under investigation

 If you do not come to the hearing and the adjudicators are satisfied that you have been given proper notice of the hearing date, they may decide to continue the hearing without you.

-- what decision they have made
+- what decisions they have made

-- the outcome they have reached
+- what the overall outcome is

 - why they believe the outcome is appropriate

 You should read this thoroughly.
 You can contact a member of the hearings team who can help you with any questions you may have.

 If you feel that the decision reached was unfair or that we have not followed our process, you can read more about how to challenge a fitness to practise decision.